apache/datasketches-website/docs/Quantiles/QuantilesAccuracy.md

 The following graphs illustrate the ability of the Quantiles DoublesSketch to characterize value distributions.

-n = 1024 values were generated from Random's nextGaussian().
-These values were then sorted and assigned their actual normalized ranks from 0 to (n-1)/n.
-This array of ranks became the actual ranks array and the associated array of Gaussian values became the actual quantiles array.
+* 1024 (n) values (trueUnsortedValues) were generated from Random's nextGaussian().
+These values were then sorted (trueSortedValues) and assigned their true normalized ranks (trueRanks) from 0 to (n-1)/n.

-A DoublesSketch was created with K = 32 and fed the non-sorted actual quantiles values.
+* A DoublesSketch (sketch) was then created with K = 32 and updated with the trueUnsortedValues.

-After loading the sketch, a getCDF(sorted values array) produces an ordered array of estimated ranks.
-These estimated result ranks (red) are then plotted against the actual ranks (black).
-The upper bound error is plotted in blue and the lower bound error is plotted in green.
+* sketch.getCDF(trueSortedValues) produced an ordered array of estimated ranks (estimatedRanks) .
+The estimatedRanks (red) were then plotted against the trueRanks (black).
+The upper bound error was plotted in blue and the lower bound error was plotted in green.

-The error of the estimation from the sketch is called "Epsilon" and is always with respect to the rank axis.
-It is plotted as a visual metric on the graph to illustrate its size.
+* The error of the estimation from the sketch is called "Epsilon" and is always with respect to the rank axis.
+It was plotted as a visual bar on the graph to illustrate its size.

-This size of this sketch, if stored, would be about 1832 bytes.
+* The size of this sketch, if stored, would be about 1832 bytes.

 <img class="doc-img-half" src="{{site.docs_img_dir}}/QuantilesCDF.png" alt="QuantilesCDF" />

-A getQuantiles(sorted actual rank array) produces an ordered array of estimated values.
+* A getQuantiles(trueRanks) produced an ordered array estimatedSortedValues, which correspond to the trueRanks.
-Plotting these values against the actual values produces the inverse CDF plot as follows:
+Plotting the estimatedSortedValues against the trueSortedValues produces the inverse CDF plot as follows:

 <img class="doc-img-half" src="{{site.docs_img_dir}}/QuantilesInverseCDF.png" alt="QuantilesInverseCDF" />

-Examining the absolute rank error vs the actual rank produces the following graph.
+The absolute rank error vs the trueRanks produced the following graph.

 <img class="doc-img-half" src="{{site.docs_img_dir}}/QuantilesCDFAbsRankError.png" alt="QuantilesCDFAbsRankError" />